 Push the zipper together

 The last step is basically the one that makes the difference.
-The other steps are necessary and important for this number five step to even work.
+But the other steps are necessary and important for this number five step to even work.
 The reason many zippers break is that they lose tightness in the closing mechanism.
 After using the boots for a long time, the zipper often cannot close its slats.
-Therefore, you should try to squeeze the zipper easily together, first by squeezing on the sides and afterwards on the top of and the bottom (see image below).
-Remember to do it slowly to begin with when you try to close the zipper, otherwise you risk breaking it.
+Therefore, you should try to squeeze it easily together.
+First by squeezing on the sides and afterwards on the top of and the bottom (see image below).
+Remember to do it slowly to begin with when you try to close it, otherwise you risk breaking it.

 If the zipper still does not work after performing these five steps either the slats or the zipper itself are broken.
 If the last one is the case then you can buy a new one.
 If it is the slats you unfortunately have to find your wallet and either change the whole zipper or buy a new pair of boots.
 However, in most cases it is just the zipper that needs a brush up to function properly again.